 For many fibromyalgia sufferers, getting a good night’s sleep isn’t easy.
-In fact, a recent study showed that nearly two-thirds of people with fibromyalgia also had the sleep disorder known as Restless Leg Syndrome or RLS.
+In fact, a recent study showed that nearly two-thirds of people with fibromyalgia also had RLS.

 It’s no surprise, then, that both chronic conditions have similar symptoms.
 Fibromyalgia typically involves all-over aches that range from headaches to abdominal pain to numbness in the extremities.
 Some sufferers also have a particular sensitivity to heat or cold, while others can’t concentrate due to chronic pain.